 The response to warming of the total precipitation is a large absolute and relative increase at all offset times.
-The maximum absolute increases are of order 2.5, 3.5 and 2.0 mm (6 h)-1 at t = -48 h, t = -24 h, and the time of maximum vorticity (t = 0 hr) respectively.
+The maximum absolute increases are of order 2.5, 3.5 and 2.0 mm $(6 \text{ h})^{-1}$ at t = -48 hr, t = -24 h, and the time of maximum vorticity (t = 0 hr) 345 respectively.
 These values correspond to relative increases of up to almost 50%.
-The maximum increase in the total precipitation

-- 410 is not co-located with the maximum in the CNTL simulation indicating that the spatial structure of the composite cyclone has changed with warming.
+The maximum increase in the total precipitation is not co-located with the maximum in the CNTL simulation indicating that the spatial structure of the composite cyclone has changed with warming.
 The largest increases in total precipitation occurs in the warm front region, poleward and downstream of the maximum in the CNTL simulation at all offset times.
-This spatial change is largely similar to that found when the 900-700 hPa potential vorticity response to warming was considered (Fig. 6).
-This is consistent in the sense that more precipitation, and particularly more condensation, results in more latent heating and thus a stronger positive PV anomaly beneath the localised - 415 heating.
-However at t = 0 h, it is interesting to note that while there is only one localised area where precipitation increases in SST4 compared to in CNTL (Fig. 9g), which is ahead of the warm front, there are two regions where the low-level PV increases (Fig. 6c).
-One of these regions is co-located with the increase in precipitation but the second region is closer to the cyclone centre.
-While this may be due to the larger mean relative vorticity of the strongest 200 cyclones in SST4 compared to CNTL (Table 1), it is also possible that this second area of enhanced PV may be due to enhanced advection by the cold - 420 conveyor belt of PV produced diabatically in the warm front region, beneath the ascending warm conveyor belt.
-Schemm and Wernli (2014) noted such a mechanism in their study linking warm and cold conveyor belts.
+This spatial change is similar to that found when the 900-700 hPa potential vorticity response to warming was considered (Fig. 6).
+This is consistent with more latent heating due to condensation, leading to more precipitation and a stronger positive PV anomaly beneath the localised heating.

 The contribution of the large-scale stratiform precipitation calculated from the cloud scheme and the convective precipitation produced by the convection scheme to the total precipitation is now considered.
-In CNTL, the large-scale precipitation (Fig. 9b, e, h) contributes more to the total precipitation than the convective precipitation (Fig. 9c, f, i) particularly at t = -24 hrs and the time of maximum intensity.
-However, the convective precipitation is larger and of equal magnitude to the large-scale precipitation in the more equatorward parts of the warm sector of the CNTL composite cyclone where the temperature and moisture content are higher.
-The large-scale precipitation increases in SST4 compared to CNTL in the warm frontal region, poleward of the maximum in the CNTL simulation, at all offset times.
-This spatial shift is very similar to that observed for the total precipitation meaning that the resolved precipitation is leading to the poleward shift in the total precipitation with 430 warming.
-However, the large-scale precipitation also has a smaller increase (1-1.5 mm per 6 hr) in a narrow band along the cold front, upstream of the maximum in the control simulation which is most evident at t = -24 hrs.
+The large-scale precipitation (Fig. 8b, e, h) contributes more to the total precipitation than the convective precipitation (Fig. 8c, f, i) particularly at t = -24 hrs and the time

+- of maximum intensity.
+However, the convective precipitation is larger and of equal magnitude to the large-scale precipitation in the more equatorward parts of the warm sector where the temperature and moisture content are higher.
+The large-scale precipitation increases in the warm frontal region, poleward of the maximum in the CNTL simulation at all offset times.
+This spatial shift is very similar to that observed for the total precipitation meaning that the resolved precipitation is leading to the poleward shift in the total precipitation.
+However, the large-scale precipitation also has a smaller increase (1-1.5 mm per 6 hr) in a narrow band along the cold front, upstream of the maximum in the control simulation which is most evident at t =-24 - hrs.
 In contrast, the convective precipitation, which increases by almost 50%, has the largest increases co-located with the maximum in the control simulation, meaning that the position of convective precipitation relative to the cyclone centre does not change with warming.

-6.6 Vertical Velocity
+6.5 Vertical Velocity

-The mean cyclone composite of vertical velocity at 700 hPa (given in pressure coordinates, Pa s-1) obtained directly from the 435 model simulations and the response to warming is shown in Fig. 10a, c and e.
-In the CNTL simulation at t = -48 h and t = -24h, there is large coherent area of ascent downstream of the cyclone centre largely co-located with the warm sector indicative of the warm conveyor belt, an ascending air stream associated with extra-tropical cyclones.
-At t = 0 h (Fig. 10e), the area of ascent is still maximised in the warm sector region but is further downstream relative to the cyclone centre than at earlier times.
-440 The ascent at t = 0 h has also started to wrap cyclonically around the poleward and upstream side of the cyclone meaning that the cyclone has formed a bent-back warm front and likely has started to occlude.
-The absolute magnitude of the largest values of ascent occur at t = -24 h and exceed 0.6 Pa s-1 (Fig. 10c), approximately 6 cm s-1.
+The mean cyclone composite of vertical velocity at 700 hPa (given in pressure coordinates, Pa s-1) and the response to warming is shown in Fig. 9a, c and e.
+In the CNTL simulation at t =-48 h and t =-24 h, there is large coherent area of ascent downstream of the cyclone centre largely co-located with the warm sector indicative of the warm conveyor belt, an ascending air stream associated with extra-tropical cyclones.
+At t =0 h (Fig. 9e), the area of ascent is still maximised in the warm sector region but is further downstream relative to the cyclone centre than at earlier times.
+The ascent at t =0 h has also started to wrap cyclonically around the poleward and upstream side of the cyclone meaning that the cyclone has formed a bent-back warm front and likely has started to occlude.
+The absolute magnitude of the largest values of ascent occur at t =-24 h and exceed 0.6 Pa s-1 (Fig. 9c), approximately 6 cm s-1.
 A region of weak descent is evident behind the cold front in the drier air mass at all offset times.